quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/1B001---Proofs---Jay-Cumming/1pjc_part01_Intuitive_Proof.md

 :p How does the pigeonhole principle ensure that there are at least three non-balding people with the same number of hairs?
 ??x
-The pigeonhole principle ensures this by noting that since 380,000 is greater than \( 150,000 \times 2 + 1 \), at least one box (pigeonhole) must contain at least three people with the same number of hairs.
+The pigeonhole principle ensures this by noting that since 380,000 is greater than $150,000 \times 2 + 1$, at least one box (pigeonhole) must contain at least three people with the same number of hairs.
 This is because if each box had at most two people, we would need fewer than 380,000 people to fill all boxes, but we have more. x??

 ---

 #### The Pigeonhole Principle - Simple Form
 The pigeonhole principle is a fundamental concept in discrete mathematics that deals with the distribution of items into containers.
 If you have more items than containers, at least one container must contain more than one item.
-In formal terms, if \( n+1 \) objects are placed into \( n \) boxes, then at least one box has at least two objects in it.
+In formal terms, if $n+1 $ objects are placed into$n$ boxes, then at least one box has at least two objects in it.

 :p What does the simple form of the pigeonhole principle state?
 ??x
-The simple form states that if you have \( n+1 \) objects and only \( n \) boxes, at least one box must contain at least two objects. x??
+The simple form states that if you have $n+1 $ objects and only$n$ boxes, at least one box must contain at least two objects. x??

 ---

 #### The Pigeonhole Principle - General Form
 The general form of the pigeonhole principle extends the basic idea to more complex scenarios.
-It says that if you have \( kn+1 \) objects distributed into \( n \) boxes, then at least one box will contain at least \( k+1 \) objects.
+It says that if you have $kn+1 $ objects distributed into$n $ boxes, then at least one box will contain at least$k+1$ objects.

 :p What does the general form of the pigeonhole principle state?
 ??x
-The general form states that if you have \( kn+1 \) objects and distribute them into \( n \) boxes, then at least one box will contain at least \( k+1 \) objects. x??
+The general form states that if you have $kn+1 $ objects and distribute them into$n $ boxes, then at least one box will contain at least$k+1$ objects. x??

 ---